 I watch my old peers from school on facebook with far different opinions then I. And this gun thing is heated, it is divisive.The core of it is safety.
 We all have a core need to feel safe, don’t we?

 I posted this blog on my facebook, shared from a classy librarian I know.

 An old school friend said this, to which I am really grateful because he is both a good person AND he made me think.

 prompting me to say this:

-I said that and I thought I’d be really proud of that because hey, that’s me but then it only took a quick reread to realize I said something really racists, flippantly and innocently because what can you expect from a girl who grew up in Oklahoma?
+I said that and I thought I’d be really proud of that because hey, that’s me but then it only took a quick reread to realize I said something really racist, flippantly and innocently because what can you expect from a girl who grew up in Oklahoma?
 But it’s an idea that gets a lot of good people killed and leaves entire cultures damaged in ways they can’t control, that they just have to learn to work with.

 Most gun owners have noble intentions and only ever use their guns for those reasons.
 Duh.
 And people like me, we do need protection.
 Duh.
-That’s why I was not offended when another friend from school posted this meme:

 I don’t think its a bad thing to spend some of our free time imagining what our idea of Utopia is.
 I believe that is our birthright as Americans, our freedom.
 Let’s take some time to relax and leave the mic open for us to all share what we think.
 Actually, you know what I am going to do?
 I am going to take all 10,000 of us camping.
 We are going to pretend it’s sometime in the future and magic mushrooms are legal, at least therapeutically, so I’m acting as camp counselor here and let’s just pretend I have been properly trained to be a therapist.
 I’ve already handed you your dose and your water and I am walking you through our woods, a nice soft path.
 Some of us are quiet and some of us are chatty as we are all just kinda waiting for them to take effect.